robertmc5/McCarter-Jams/README.md

 It does use Implicit Grant Flow upon authentication and access tokens issued are short-lived.
 *This is a recognized security flaw as it does not involve storing secret keys.*

+**UPDATE: I redesigned the initial login**
+In the original design the user had to click Search twice initially to get started.
+I designed a separate component for the initial access token so it doesn't confuse the user.
+Now when the user sees a search bar, they have already established access and can search.

 It is deployed with surge and available online at http://mccarterjams.surge.sh